 A good source of information is the BMCAA website – The British Merchant Cash Advance Association for short!
 The site has an updated list of lenders, and you can apply through the BMCAA to access a quote from all lenders in one easy application.

 Unlike other brokerages, we don’t charge any fees to customers seeking a merchant cash advance.
 Instead, we are paid a commission by the lender ‘if’ the client successfully receives funding.

 Rich Wilcock from Merchant Loan Advance “We help many businesses every single day find the funding they need – from Garden Centres requiring £200,000 to cafes requiring £3000.
-We mainly see funding requests for restaurants and shops generally requiring £20,000 or £30,000 – but we’re happy to help any size of business.
-We know what a good deal for the customer is and we make sure they get the best deal available in the market.
+We mainly see funding requests for restaurants and retail shops generally requiring £20,000 or £30,000 – but we’re happy to help any size of business.
+We know what a good deal for the customer is, and we make sure they get the best deal available in the market.
 We’ve been in the business cash advance sector since 2013 and have built up a large, loyal customer base.”